Supergut Fiber Mix (1 piece), Flax Seeds (1 Serving (9g)), Greek Yogurt (Epigamia) (1 Serving), Apple (1 Cup, Sliced) and Banana (1 Cup, Sliced)

 Physical Activity

-Engage in a light walk or exercise session after consuming your meal to help your body utilize the glucose more effectively.
+Engage in light physical activity, such as a short walk, after your meal.
+This can help your body utilize glucose more effectively.

 Discover